girisukinkar/Frontend/responsive-notes.md

     4.speech — for screen readers that “read” the page out loud

 ## Rule 5:  Writing Media Queries

+You need to write for such sizes

     For mobile
     Potrait Tablet
     Landscape Tablet
     Desktop (15 inch macbook with resolution 1440 x 900)
     Big Desktop

+    And while writing media queries make sure larger resolution sizes comes first then smaller ones